HarpurCriticalArchive/web/overview.md

 edition (images and diplomatic transcriptions of the original documents, both handwritten and printed) and provides edited reading texts, together with textual commentary and explanatory notation.
-At first release in January 2016, the archival responsibility has been discharged.
+At first release in March 2016, the archival responsibility has been discharged.
 The editing is ongoing.

 The texts are presented in transcription – and as edited, annotated and